-No. What the judges want to see should be uppermost in your mind when preparing your entry as they make the decision to proceed with your entry or not.
+No. What the judges want to see should be foremost in your mind when preparing your entry, as they make the decision whether to proceed with your entry or not.
 Follow the instructions and recommended format - it’s there for a reason.
 If you don’t, you may find you’ve been ruled out for non-compliance.

 I haven’t got video to support my entry, will I still be considered?

 Yes.
 A video is a great way for the judges to put context to the entry.
-If you cannot provide video, ensure you have strong photographs, customer testimonials and any over evidence needed.
+If you cannot provide video, ensure you have strong photographs, customer testimonials and any other evidence needed.

-Your video does not need to be professionally done.
-Video footage can be produced via a mobile device/video camera/iPad is acceptable.
+Your video does not need to be professionally made.
+Video footage produced via a mobile device/video camera/iPad is acceptable.

-Please note that the video will be part of your supporting material and, although it may strengthen your entry, you will not be penalised for not having one.
+Please note that the video will be part of your supporting material and, although it may strengthen your entry, you will not be penalised for not providing it.

 Do I need customer testimonials?

+Yes.
 Your entry will not be shortlisted without any quantifiable information that can demonstrate your entry is based on fact.
-Where we ask for testimonials, you should obtain these from clients, partners, and industry figures, rather than employees of your organisation.
+Where we ask for testimonials, you should obtain these from clients, partners and industry figures, rather than employees of your organisation.

 Do I have to answer all the questions within the application?